Earth Day Activities

 Develop a company initiative — Use Earth Day as an opportunity to implement an initiative that will reduce your company’s carbon footprint year-round, whether it’s going paper free in the office or creating an improved recycling programme.

 Coordinate an office-wide carpool day — Carpooling is one of the most beneficial — and one of the easiest — activities you can arrange for your workplace on Earth Day.

 Raise money to donate to a local environmental group — Work with other employees to organise sponsorships, bake sales or other fundraising events.

 Do an outdoor clean-up — Assemble a team of volunteers to collect rubbish around your office building or at a nearby park.

 At Highland Titles, conservation is at the heart of everything we do.
 Through various long-standing projects — including supporting Scottish wildcat rehabilitation, bumblebee conservation and two nature reserves — we’re committed to making Scotland a better, healthier place for future generations.

 To commemorate Earth Day, we’ll be donating 10% of profits to the Earth Day Network to further their mission and support their Protect Our Species campaign.

 If you’re looking for a great cause to champion in honour of Earth Day, consider supporting our conservation efforts in the Scottish Highlands.
-Whether you choose to sponsor our habitat box programme, adopt a Scottish wildcat or dedicate a tree in the Caledonian Forest, you can rest assured knowing your contribution is helping to preserve the amazing species that call Scotland home.
+Whether you choose to sponsor our habitat box programme or dedicate a tree in the Caledonian Forest, you can rest assured knowing your contribution is helping to preserve the amazing species that call Scotland home.

 How are you celebrating Earth Day this year?
 Let us know in the comments!